jacobobryant/biff/docs/02-reference/09-transaction-listeners.md

 XTDB maintains an immutable transaction log.
 You can register a listener function which will get called whenever a new transaction has been appended to the log.
-If you provide a function for the `:on-tx` plugin key, Biff will register it for you and pass the new transaction to it.
+If you provide a function for the `:on-tx` module key, Biff will register it for you and pass the new transaction to it.
 For example, here's a transaction listener that prints a message whenever there's a new user: